rclone/rclone/docs/content/commands/rclone_gendocs.md

       --ignore-existing                   Skip all files that exist on destination --ignore-size                       Ignore size when skipping use mod-time or checksum.
   -I, --ignore-times                      Don't skip files that match size and time - transfer all files
+      --immutable                         Do not modify files.
+Fail if existing files have been modified.
       --include stringArray               Include files matching pattern
       --include-from stringArray          Read include patterns from file --local-no-unicode-normalization    Don't apply unicode normalization to paths and filenames